 - Piece introduction – Be creative with how you teach the song to the group.
 As I mentioned, each song has something that makes it special.
 Start with that to catch the attention of the kids.

-- With Waltzing Matilda I started by telling the students the story in a completely serious voice, using the Australian words like “jumbuck” and “tuckerbag.”
+- With Waltzing Matilda I started by telling my (American) students the story in a completely serious voice, using the Australian words like “jumbuck” and “tuckerbag.”
 At the end of the story, I asked them, “Can you believe that happened?”
 They laughed, because had no idea what had happened, but they were thoroughly amused and curious.

 - With Little Birch Tree, I think the beauty lies in the “loo li loo” swelling and receding, as if the wind were blowing through the leaves.
 I turned off the lights and turned on the fan and sang the song.
 I taught them the “loo li loo” part first and sang it again, inviting them to sing that part – with crescendo and decrescendos – every time I did.

-- With Sakura, the hook for me is the haunting melody.
+- With Sakura, the “hook” for me is the haunting melody.
 A good way to start that one might be playing the melody on an instrument or listening to an instrumental recording of it with traditional Japanese instruments.
 The students could begin learning the melody on “loo,” which would help them sense the long phrases.
 The students could also use scarves or ribbons – or even elegantly walk or “float” around the room while singing in order to emulate the long phrases.

 - When we sang Getting to Know You – from The King and I, I would make my rounds to all of the students and greet them and hug them while we sang.